 The 2nd century AD Paratorium - the Roman Commissioner's residence in the province.

-Nymphaeon - a worship site for nymphs from the 2nd century CE.
+Nymphaeon - a worship site for nymphs from the 2nd century AD.

-No less interesting are the remains of a 16th-century farmhouse, on of the oldest preserved houses.
+No less interesting are the remains of a 16th-century farmhouse, one of the oldest preserved houses.